SAMMISolutions/docs/doc_posts/_commands-array/array-filter.md

 |-------|--------|--------
 New Array Name | String | Name of the array to save the matching values.
 Array Name | String | Name of the array to filter.
-Compare Type | Dropdown menu | Operator you wish to use to compare the array values with.
+Compare | Dropdown menu | Operator you wish to use to compare the array values with.
-Variable/Number | Variable/Number | Number to compare the array values with.
+Variable/Number | {% include asterisk.html%} | Number to compare the array values with.
 {:class='table table-primary'}

 | Array | Compare Type | Number |  Returned Array |